 The PRC government initiated a series of regulatory actions and statements to regulate activities in the oversea securities listing in China, including cracking down on illegal activities in the securities market, enhancing supervision over China-based companies listed overseas using a variable interest entity structure.
 On February 17, 2023, the China Securities Regulatory Commission ("CSRC") released the Trial Administrative Measures of Overseas Securities Offering and Listing by Domestic Companies, or the Overseas Listing Trial Measures, and five supporting guidelines, which have come into effect on March 31, 2023.
 The Overseas Listing Trial Measures will regulate both direct and indirect overseas offering and listing by PRC domestic companies by adopting a filing-based regulatory regime.
-Pursuant to the Overseas Listing Trial Measures, domestic companies that seek to offer or list securities overseas, whether directly or indirectly, should fulfill the filing procedures and report receivant information to the CSRC within three working days after submitting listing applications and subsequent amendments.
-According to the Notice on the Administrative Arrangements for the Filing of the Overseas Securities Offering and Listing by Domestic Companies from the CSRC Notice, Leishen Cayman shall be required to designate an operating subsidiary in the PRC to complete the filing procedures with the CSRC.
+Pursuant to the Overseas Listing Trial Measures, domestic companies that seek to offer or list securities overseas, whether directly or indirectly, should fulfill the filing procedures and report relevant information to the CSRC within three working days after submitting listing applications and subsequent amendments.
+According to the Notice on the Administrative Arrangements for the Filing of the Overseas Securities Offering and Listing by Domestic Companies from the CSRC, or the CSRC Notice, Leishen Cayman shall be required to designate an operating subsidiary in the PRC to complete the filing procedures with the CSRC.
 However, there is no guarantee that Leishen Cayman or its Operating Subsidiaries will receive or not be denied permission from Chinese authorities to list on U.S. exchanges in the future.
-On February 17, 2023, CSRC published the Provisions on Strengthening the Confidentiality and Archives Administration Related to the Overseas Securities Offering and Listing by Domestic Enterprises, or the Provisions on Confidentiality and Archives Administration requires that, in the process of overseas issuance and listing of securities by domestic entities, the domestic entities, and securities companies and securities service insti
+On February 17, 2023, CSRC published the Provisions on Strengthening the Confidentiality and Archives Administration Related to the Overseas Securities Offering and Listing by Domestic Enterprises, or the Provisions on Confidentiality and Archives Administration, which came into effect on March 31, 2023.
+The Provisions on Confidentiality and Archives Administration requires that, in the process of overseas issuance and listing of securities by domestic entities, the domestic entities, and securities companies and securities service institutions that provide relevant securities service shall strictly implement the provisions of relevant laws and regulations and the requirements of these provisions, establish and improve rules on confidentiality and archives administration.
+However, since the Trial Measures were newly promulgated, the interpretation, application and enforcement of Trial Measures remain unclear.
+If the filing procedure with the CSRC under the Trial Measures is required for any future offerings or any other capital raising activities, it is uncertain whether it would be possible for us to complete the filing, or how long it will take us to do so.
+We submitted initial documents in connection with this offering and our listing on the Nasdaq Capital Market to the CSRC on August 28, 2023, and the CSRC published the notification of its approval of our completion of the required filing procedures of this offering on [], 2023.
+In accordance with the CSRC notification, we are required to report the offering and listing status to the CSRC after our completion of this offering.
+If we fail to complete this offering within 12 months from the issuance date of the notification, and the offering is still under progress, we are required to update the filing materials and documents with the CSRC, which may take us additional time to comply with the filing requirements.
+See "Risk Factors-Risks Related to Doing Business in China.